Khalid-Tarazi/EMS/README.md

 Events Management System project as part of the application development course - Software engineering.
-Full stack development, where I used HTML, CSS, JS, and PHP.
+Full stack development, where I used HTML, CSS, JS, and PHP, MySQL.

 *Note: Since this project was one of my projects in college, using Bootstrap was forbidden.